nin9s/elk-hole/README.md

 3. kibana
 4. filebeat on pi-hole

--> working installation of the elk stack - refer to https://www.elastic.co/ for details.
+-> installation of the elk stack - refer to https://www.elastic.co/ for details.

 this repo provides the relevant files and configuration for sending the pi-hole logs via filebeat directly to logstash/elasticsearch.
 We will then visualize the logs in kibana with a custom dashboard.